 There are many pieces of software that offer conversion funnels.
 The classic Google Analytics (free & paid) is best for measuring URL visits at different steps and is often a good starting point for web projects.

 Mixpanel (free & from $150/mo) measures user events that you specify, like clicks and taps, making it better for apps and non-URL based funnels.
-Hotjar (free & from £29/mo) also offers funnel tracking functionality as well as the likes of Kissmetrics (from $120/mo) and many more.
+Hotjar (free & from $29/mo) also offers funnel tracking functionality as well as the likes of Kissmetrics (from $120/mo) and many more.

 This is a method of evidence gathering that I've included more as a warning.
 It’s a popular method that you’re going to come across when you work on a product, it just isn't a very good one.

-It's also the feedback that many designers fear: "I've just shown this to my husband/wife/mother/son and they think this could be improved by doing x".
+It's also the feedback that many designers fear: "I've just shown this to my husband/wife/mother/son and they think it could be improved by doing x".
 Where x often involves re-working the whole project but the client values this opinion so much that they insist on it, trumping any rational, carefully gathered evidence that you might present.

 It's not just something that comes from design-illiterate clients though.
 I've been in meetings where well-informed management have suggested changes based on ideas from someone in their family or an old friend.
 Sometimes they might even be right and at its best it could be an outside opinion that inspires great ideas.
 However they could be missing a vital bit of context that means it isn’t much help.